Flynsarmy/wp-flyn-syntax/README.md

 ## Styling Guidelines

 Flyn-Syntax colors code using the default GeSHi colors.
-It uses inline styling to ensure code highlights work in RSS feeds and includes a default `flyn-syntax.css` stylesheet for basic layout.
+It uses a style tag above the code block to ensure code highlights work in RSS feeds and includes a default `flyn-syntax.css` stylesheet for basic layout.
 If you don't like the default styling, add the following to your themes *functions.php*: